 Overall, environmental law is intellectually rewarding.
 However, if you are driven by achieving partnership, you may need to add complementary strings to your bow, such as planning law or renewables projects.

 Good environmental solicitors have…

-Michelle Headrige is a legal director within the construction, engineering and environment group at Addleshaw Goddard LLP.
-She graduated from Newcastle University with a degree in geography.
+JULIE VAUGHAN is a senior associate within the planning and environment group in HERBERT SMITH FREEHILLS LLP’s London real estate division.
+She graduated from the University of Nottingham with a degree in law.